d-fischer/pdm/README.md

 # or
 npm install -g pdm

-pdm install fish # currently, fish is the only supported shell
+pdm install fish # currently, fish and bash are the only supported shells
 ```

 You also need to set up your project parent folder.
 Currently, only a single parent is supported.